 The Office 365 Audit Logs.
 The custom connector included in the kit will provide programmatic access to these logs, and the Flow called ‘Sync | Audit Logs’ will populate this entity.

 COE Settings

 Settings configurations live in a record here.
-This is an important entity to populate data into during the setup process, because it contains details that are important for configuring the branding and support aspect of the solution.
+This is an important entity to populate data into during the setup process, because it contains details that are important for configuring the branding and support aspect of the solution

-Schema